CaishenNefri/csgo-faceit-monitor-matches/notes.md

 hrd     : '30536f2c-ae65-4403-9d3e-64c01724a6ff',
 Daiss   : 'cbd5f9a1-6e80-4122-a222-2ec0c8f06261'

-List of watched players is now storeg in storage account in playersWatched table to be easily managed from one place
+List of watched players is now store in storage account in playersWatched table to be easily managed from one place